jumoel/jumoel.com/_posts/2017-02-16-zero-to-webpack.md

 Note, that while it might seem weird to minify the server side code, it actually [has a reason](https://www.youtube.com/watch?v=FXyM1yrtloc&feature=youtu.be&t=7m30s).
 Every NodeJS function with a body of less than 600 characters, *including comments,* will be inlined.
 601 characters and higher and the function will be called as a function, which incurs a substantial overhead.
 To be safe, minify.

-Now that we’ve spent a lot of time optimizing our browser bundle and our server application code, we should probably also use optimized React builds on the server.
-If you look in the `dist` folders of `react` and `react-dom` you’ll see the following files:
+Now that we've spent a lot of time optimizing our browser bundle and our server application code, we should probably also use optimized React builds on the server.
+If you look in the `dist` folders of `react` and `react-dom` you'll see the following files:

 ```sh
 $ tree ./node_modules/react*/dist